 Series C in 2003

-Cavium Networks designs, develops, and markets semiconductor processors for intelligent and secure networks.
-Its semiconductor products enable customers to develop networking, wireless, storage, and electronic equipment that are application-aware and content-aware, and securely process voice, video, and data traffic at high speeds.
-The company sells its products directly or through contract manufacturing organizations and distributors to providers of networking, wireless, storage, and electronic equipment, as well as to original equipment manufacturers primarily in the United States, Japan, Taiwan, and the People’s Republic of China.
-It has a joint collaboration with Aricent Inc. to provide advanced LTE eNodeB solutions.
-The company also has collaboration agreements with Atheros Communications Inc. and Design of Systems on Silicon S.A. to offer HD video transmission and distribution to flat panel displays.
+Cavium Networks is a developer of semiconductor processors focused on networking, communications, and storage solutions.
+The company designs, develops, and markets high-performance semiconductor products that facilitate intelligent and secure networking, allowing customers to create application-aware and content-aware equipment.
+These products are capable of securely processing voice, video, and data traffic at high speeds.
+Cavium sells its offerings directly and through contract manufacturing organizations and distributors, serving clients in various sectors, including networking, wireless, storage, and electronic equipment, primarily in the United States, Japan, Taiwan, and China.
+The company has established collaborations with firms like Aricent Inc. to enhance LTE eNodeB solutions and has agreements with Atheros Communications Inc. and Design of Systems on Silicon S.A. to improve HD video transmission and distribution technologies for flat panel displays.

 Firetide